Responsive design ensures websites work equally well on mobile phones, tablets and desktop computers.

 The RSA Comment commissioned me to build a website where you can read opinion pieces, watch topical videos, comment on them and submit your own writing for publication.
 The site carefully follows the corporate branding of the RSA.

 I was commissioned to build a campaign website for Breast Cancer Care.
 Photoshop mockups were provided, which had been created by a graphic design company.
 I took these pictures and turned them into a functioning website.

 An Intranet is like a website except that it’s only available to people working within the organisation.
 It’s used to share information internally rather than to publicly promote the organisation’s services.
-I redesigned Baptcare’s Intranet home page.
-I also set up Intranets for nonprofit organisations using WordPress.
+In 2008 I redesigned Baptcare’s Intranet home page. […]

 Online discussion forums enable your website’s visitors to have a conversation.
 Your website could host a busy virtual community; and if you are a health organisation you could even use forums to provide an Internet-based support network.
 In 2007 the Ectopic Pregnancy Trust won an eWellbeing award for its use of online forums in building social networks.
 This case study explains what was learnt along the way.